Skip to main content

 By doing this the Todo app UI will now run on port 5000 during development so it won't conflict with Amplication's default port for the server (which is 3000).

-We've also set the start to script to run our frontend and backend code at the same time.
+We've also set the start script to run our frontend and backend code at the same time.

 4. Before starting the server there are a few additional steps required.
 Read server/README.md for directions to: